 Management utilizes the allowance method of accounting for receivables arising from program services.
 Management believes that substantially all receivables from program services are collectible.
 Accounts receivable are stated at the amount management expects to collect from outstanding balances.
 Management provides for probable uncollectible amounts through a provision for bad debt expense and a valuation allowance based on its assessment of the current status of individual accounts.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable.
-Changes in the valuation allowance have not been material to the financial statements.
-The Organization had an allowance of approximately \$858 and \$1,118 for uncollectable receivables as of December 31, 2021 and 2020, respectively.
+Changes in the valuation allowance have not been material to the combined financial statements.
+The Organization had an allowance of approximately \$300 and \$858 for uncollectable receivables as of December 31, 2022 and 2021, respectively.